MemoICT/FroshGrafana/README.md

-# Grafana Shopware Plugin
+# Grafana Shopware Plugin (work in progress)

 Shopware plugin that serves data for Grafana.

-> This plugin requires at least Shopware 5.3.2.

 1. Download plugin.
 2. Upload plugin from `custom/plugins/` to your Shopware.
 3. Navigate to your Shopware backend and activate the plugin in the Plugin Manager.

-## Support
+## Configuring Grafana

-- Skype: kai_neuwerth
+1. Set your organizations timezone to UTC.
+2. Install the SimpleJson data source plugin in Grafana.